MaibornWolff/metric-gardener/TS_TSX.md

 The "classes" metric counts:

--   declarations of class, abstract class, interface and enum
+-   declarations of classes, abstract classes, interfaces and enums
 -   type aliases declaration with one single object type literal e.g. `type ObjectType = { message: string};`

 It does **not** count: